28 Unusual French Potato Chip Flavours Only Available In France

 Bret's chips andalouse

-Despite the name, Andalouse sauce is actually a specialty of Belgian, NOT from Andalusia.
+Despite the name, Andalouse sauce is a Belgian specialty, NOT Andalusia.
 It’s typically made with mayonnaise, tomatoes or tomato paste, and peppers (capsicums).
-Belgians and French typically serve it with fries, but you can put it on anything.
+Belgians and French usually serve it with fries, but you can put it on anything.
 If you’re ever in France, ask for Andalouse sauce on your Kebab.

 Porcini potato chips